-Elizabeth spent the first decade of her career in oilfield services, software development and management consulting working at a Big 4 Firm in the ‘90s.
-She left consulting in 2002 and spent the second decade of her career at Reliant and NRG running all areas of customer operations for residential, small commercial and large commercial customers in competitive electricity markets in Texas and the U.S. Northeast.
-Now in the third decade of her career, Elizabeth has served as leader of the $6 billion retail customer division, taking on increasing responsibilities year after year, including successful completions of strategic acquisitions and the launch of startup businesses within the retail group.
+Elizabeth spent the first decade of her career in oilfield services, software development and management consulting working at a Big 4 Firm in the 90s.
+She left consulting in 2002 and spent the second decade of her career at Reliant and NRG running all areas of customer operations for residential, small commercial and large commercial customers in competitive electricity markets in Texas and the Northeast United States.
+The third decade of her career, she has grown the Home segment to $9 billion, taking on increasing responsibilities year after year, including successful completions of strategic acquisitions and the launch of start-up businesses within Home.

 Deeply committed to making a difference for future generations, Elizabeth serves many impactful organizations.
-She serves on the Greater Houston Partnership’s Executive Committee, Board of Directors and CEO Council on Higher Education, in addition to chairing the Energy 2.0 Committee.
-At the University of Houston, she serves on the Energy Advisory Board to the Chancellor and President, and the Bauer College of Business Board Governance Committee.
-She also serves as the Secretary and Treasurer of the Board of Directors of the Lutheran Education Association of Houston, which operates and champions Lutheran schools in the Houston area.
-Additionally, Elizabeth is a member of the Advisory Board and Succession Planning & Executive Compensation Committee of the Board of TDECU, the largest credit union in Houston and the fourth largest credit union in Texas.
+She serves on the Energy Advisory Board and Bauer College Board at the University of Houston, the Executive Committee and the Energy 2.0 Committee Chair at the Greater Houston Partnership, the Secretary and Treasurer of the Board of Directors of the Lutheran Education Association of Houston, the Board of Directors at Hope Media Group which owns and operates KSBJ and NGEN radio stations and the Hope on Demand digital platform, and she serves on the Succession Planning and Executive Compensation Committee for the Board of Directors at TDECU, the largest credit union in Houston and the fourth largest credit union in Texas.
 Elizabeth served as Chair for the nation's largest 2014 March for Babies Campaign, and Chair for the 2015 American Heart Association's Heart Walk.
-In 2017, she was honored to serve as Volunteer Chair for the Super Bowl LI Houston Host Committee.
+And, in 2017, she was honored to serve the Super Bowl LI Houston Host Committee as Volunteer Chair.

-Elizabeth attended Houston Baptist University and earned her bachelor's degree in Management Information Systems from the Bauer College of Business at the University of Houston.
+Elizabeth is sixth generation Texan and a native Houstonian.
+She was also educated in Houston where she attended Houston Baptist University and she earned a bachelor's degree in Business Administration with a concentration in Management Information Systems from the Bauer College of Business at the University of Houston.
 She is also a homemaker, passionate about her role as wife and mother and enjoys spending time with her family.